Table of Contents

 Even if you’re spending just 3 days in Porto, I’d recommend taking at least one day trip into the surrounding region.
 In this guide, I’ll share my suggested day trips from Porto including wine tours, hiking, UNESCO Heritage Sites.

-After living in beautiful Porto from 2021-2022, I’ve been lucky enough to take most of these wonderful day trips myself so I can personally vouch for them.
+After living in beautiful Porto from 2021-2022, I’ve been lucky enough to take most of these wonderful day trips myself so I can personally vouch for them as reasons to visit Porto, Portugal.
 Enjoy!

 Mid-length Porto day trips (1-2 hours away)